How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 TIPS:

 • Check the fabric content.
-I personally avoid clothing that you have to dry clean.
+I personally avoid clothing that requires dry cleaning.

 • If you need a pair of shorts, you can always cut off a pair of pants and hem them.
 (It really is quite easy to do) I have an old tutorial that shows you how.
 I will be recording a new tutorial soon, so watch out for that.

-• Look for unique style and colors of clothing.
-(The knit shirt in the photo above, has the cutest grommet snaps)
+• Look for unique styles and colors of clothing.
+(The knit shirt in the photo above has the cutest grommet snaps)

 • Thoroughly clean items before wearing.